Nowotny eyes 'self-correction' of low inflation, strong euro

 Some German workers, backed by powerful unions, are calling for wage increases of more than 5 percent this year although they have generally settled for less after negotiating.

+Europe did have advantages over countries like Japan where falling prices became entrenched for years.

+“Fortunately we do not have a deflationary psychology in Europe.
+I‘m pretty sure this will not be a longer-term trend because I think this is due to very special circumstances,” Nowotny said.

-One of the additional downward pressures on inflation has been this year’s strengthening of the euro which is making imports as well as energy costs cheaper.
+One of the additional downward pressures on inflation has been this year’s strengthening of the euro against a backdrop of emerging market turbulence which is making imports as well as key energy costs cheaper.

-Nowotny said that could also reverse of its own accord, adding that the bank would not use extreme measures like currency market intervention.
+Nowotny said that could also reverse of its own accord, adding that the bank would not in any case resort to currency market intervention.

 “Again I‘m not sure whether this might not be a case for some self-correcting market movements.
 I could imagine a situation where during this year there are some forces that could lead to an appreciation of the dollar again.”